cloudify-cosmo/docs.getcloudify.org/content/manager/resource-availability.md

 weight: 625
 ---

-The resource's availability defines who can consume the resource, it can be `private` (creating user only), `tenant` (current tenant, default availability), or `global` (shared for everyone).
+The resource's availability defines who can access the resource, it can be `private` (creating user only), `tenant` (current tenant, default availability), or `global` (shared for everyone).

-#### Global Resources
+## Global Resources

 A global resource is exposed to all users who have access to at least one of the manager's tenants.
-Blueprints, secrets, and plugins can be set to global only by an admin.
+Blueprints, secrets, and plugins can be set to global - and an admin role is required to perform this setting.
-Once a resource is global, it cannot become tenant-specific or private except by being deleted.
+Once a resource is set to global, its availability level cannot change.

-Global resources can be interacted with normally by users in the tenant that owns them, but only consumed (not modified) by those in other tenants.
+Global resources can only be modified (and removed) by their creating tenant, and can be accessed and used by users in all tenants.
-For example, a secret shared from TenantA can be used but not modified by a user in TenantB; blueprints shared by TenantA can be used to create deployments (but not updated) by other tenants, etc.
-TenantA users can still update, use or delete these resources.

-The name of a global resource must be unique, therefore :
-* Any resource an admin is attempting to set global may not have the same name as an existing resource.
+As a best practice, admins could add global resources to a global tenant to which only they belong - so non-admins will not be able to modify the global resources and affect all system users.

+Global resources names must be unique in the entire system, across all tenants.
+Therefore:

+- When setting a resource to global, the operation will fail if any of the tenants includes a resource with the same name.
-* When attempting to create a new resource, that resource must not exist in the current tenant or as a currently global resource.
+- When creating a new resource, it must not have the same name as any of the global resources available.

-#### Private Resources
+## Private Resources

 To separate resources and provide robust access control, Cloudify supports the upload of blueprints, deployments, plugins and snapshots as private resources, using the `--private-resource` flag.
 When you specify this flag the uploaded resource, and its related logs and events, are only accessible and visible to its creator, and to Admin users-- who can see all the resources in a tenant, including private ones.